-Once you enable Application Security and you see the list of vulnerabilities appear on the Security page, there are several ways you can organize them for easy management and to prioritize problems:
+Once you enable Application Security and you see the list of vulnerabilities appear on the Vulnerabilities page, there are several ways you can organize them for easy management and to prioritize problems:

 - You can filter vulnerabilities by vulnerability details, global timeframe, and management zone.
 You can combine any of these filters.